winstonchiong/decisionlabucsf.github.io/_pages/04-seminar.md

     <h1 class="post-title">{{ page.title }}</h1>
     <h5 class="post-description">{{ page.description }}</h5>
      <p> Since May 2016, we have convened a twice-monthly Neuroethics Seminar at the UCSF Mission Bay campus,
-       co-hosted by <a href="/team/index.html#collaborators">Jalayne Arias</a>.
+       in collaboration with <a href="/team/index.html#collaborators">Jalayne Arias</a>.
 The purpose of the seminar is to engage neuroscientists and clinicians in broad, interdisciplinary conversations about ethical and policy issues arising in their work.
 In addition to providing a forum for stakeholders to explore their own ethical concerns about situations they face, we also aim to foster new scholarly collaborations that